 The production area is equipped with:

-- an automatic jar filling machine, with a daily maximum output capacity of 21 tonnes for filling of jars sized 250g-300g-400g-500g-700g-1000g.
+- an automatic jar filling machine, with a daily maximum output capacity of 21 tonnes for filling of jars from 40 grams to 1000 grams size.
 Once sealed and labelled, the jars are grouped into heat-sealed packs of 6 or 12 units and, at each step along the journey, they undergo numerous checks based on hazard analysis and critical control points (HACCP).

 - a sachet filling machine which produces single-serving sachets of 5 to 15g, with a maximum output capacity of 320 sachets per minute.